Last updated on December 19, 2025

 Comet Storm is another red removal spell (shocker).
 This time it has multikicker.

 Comet Storm deals X damage to any target, and can hit multiple targets for each time you kick it.
-This gives you a lot of flexibility for what creatures you want to remove and how, which makes it useful far more often.
+This gives you a lot of flexibility for what creatures you want to remove and how, which makes it far more useful than the typical fireball.

 #15.
 Chandra’s Ignition

-Chandra's Ignition starts up next.
-This 5-mana sorcery has a creature you control deal damage equal to its power to not only each other creature, including your own, but also to each opponent.
+Chandra's Ignition has a creature you control deal damage equal to its power to not only each other creature, including your own, but also to each opponent.

-This combos off with Blightsteel Colossus for a one-shot kill in Commander, but it’s generally also just a great board wipe.
+This combos off with Blightsteel Colossus for a one-shot kill in Commander, but it’s generally also just a great board wipe, though a bit risky.

 #14.
 Chain Reaction

-Chain Reaction comes in at sorcery speed for four mana.
+Chain Reaction comes in at sorcery speed for 4 mana.
 It deals X damage to each creature on the battlefield, where X is the total number of creatures!

 It’s a great ace in the hole versus any creature decks that go wide, and to top things off, you can play around it to a certain degree if your creatures all have significantly higher toughness.